granthalf/Scripts_JS/README.md

   I. Display_PrivKeyViewer-2026-04-06.user.js
     The Viewer of a Private Key File Script: when you activate it, you watch informations about this file.
 Not evrything but at least if the file could be laoded by Scripts.

+  J. DisplayClocks-2026-04-07.user.js
+    The Display for many Clocks Script: when you activate it, you watch all Clocks you choose around the World.
+Useful to synchronize times for working with differents people.

 ---------------------------------------------------------------------------